Daibingh/Daibingh.github.io/README.md

-This is my home page modified by minama theme.
+This is my home page modified by HyG‘s theme.